ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

         Throughput:           150 MB/s

-5. Scale-up the service instance from **150MB/s throughput capacity and 2TB storage capacity** to **300MB/s throughput capacity and 8TB storage capacity**
+5. Scale-up the service instance from **150MB/s throughput capacity and 2TB storage capacity** to **300MB/s throughput capacity and 8TB storage capacity**.

     a.
 Execute the following from the cli